Table of Contents

 Secondary Succession

-It occurs when the preexisting mature or intermediate community in a region has been partially or completely wiped out due to disturbance caused by natural events such as severe floods, droughts, forest fires, or storms or by human interventions such as deforestation, agriculture, overgrazing, etc. As some of the sediments from the previous community is already present, the development of the secondary succession is relatively faster than the primary community.
+It happens when a mature or growing community is damaged or destroyed by natural events like floods, droughts, forest fires, or storms, or by human activities like deforestation, farming, and overgrazing.
+As some of the sediments from the previous community is already present, the development of the secondary succession is relatively faster than the primary community.
 And with the passage of time forest community develops.

 Stages of Ecological Succession